Motorhoming the Gibb River Road

 Hi Bernie,

 I understand your concern, but I can't really give you a definite answer.
 The Gibb River Road changes all the time.
-It is in MUCH better condition now then when you last saw it, absolutely no comparison.
+Overall it is in MUCH better condition now than when you last saw it, absolutely no comparison.

-In the later dry season it is usually suitable for any two wheel drive vehicles.
+In the later dry season the Gibb River Road is usually suitable for any two wheel drive vehicles.
 Backpackers tackle it in stationwagons or old VW campervans and do just fine, but a bus is of course a different story for the reasons that you describe.

 There are no washouts or anything.
 It is a really well maintained road now (by Kimberley standards), albeit horribly corrugated due to the heavy traffic it sees.